 It was a short drive from Sangla to Kalpa, just about 40 km.
-On our way, we did a small hike to Kamru fort – the ancient wooden fort of Sangla valley with a living Kamakshi Devi Temple in its complex.
+On our way, we did a small hike to Kamru Fort – the ancient wooden fort of Sangla Valley with a living Kamakshi Devi Temple in its complex.

 I remember the Sutlej River flowing along was at its ferocious best.
-We roamed a bit in the town of Rekong Peo where that was dominated by the green Kinnauri caps everywhere.
+We roamed a bit in the town of Rekong Peo which was dominated by the green Kinnauri caps everywhere.
 It was a sunny day and the markets were bustling with activity.
 We also looked for pine nuts but it was not the right season.

 We drove up to Kalpa and stayed bang opposite the Kinner Kailash Range.
 Clouds went up and down the peaks, and we kept struggling to find the peaks we recognized.
-Alka was unwell, so she took rest while I went around Kalpa town, looking at wooden houses and temples.
+Alka was unwell, so she took a rest while I went around Kalpa town, looking at wooden houses and temples.
 The landscape is amazing with tiny villages living on the edges of sharp cliffs.

 Day 6 – Nako